Improving statistical precision in Monte Carlo samples with negative weights via reweighting and uncertainty quantification: Introduction

 The reweighting method is applied to a vector boson plus jets Sherpa sample \cite{ATLAS:electroweakBoson} released by ATLAS \cite{ATLAS:2008xda} via CERN Open Data.
-The sample has about $70\%$ positive weights when there are at least two partons.
+The sample has about $70\%$ positive weights when there are at least two partons and the scalar sum of the transverse momentum of the partons and vector boson is relatively large, the main region of interest for studies such as $VH\to Vb\bar{b}$.
 It is used as the background to an ATLAS vector boson plus Higgs boson sample \cite{ATLAS:higgs}.
-The closure of the reweighting, the sizes of the estimated uncertainties, and the expected sensitivity gains are then demonstrated using these samples in Section~\ref{sec:VH_example}.
-The samples are described in Section~\ref{sec:samples}, the details of the reweighting model are explained in Section~\ref{sec:model_training}, and the closure on training variables is shown in Section~\ref{sec:training_variable_closure}.
-The signal region definition is presented in Section~\ref{sec:signal_region_definition} and the result of the reweighting is included in Section~\ref{sec:PCA_systematics}.
-Finally, the conclusions are presented in Section~\ref{sec:conclusion}.
+The closure of the reweighting, the sizes of the estimated uncertainties, and the expected sensitivity gains are then demonstrated using these samples in Sec.~\ref{sec:VH_example}.
+The samples are described in Sec.~\ref{sec:samples}, the details of the reweighting model are explained in Sec.~\ref{sec:model_training}, and the closure on training variables is shown in Sec.~\ref{sec:training_variable_closure}.
+The signal region definition is presented in Sec.~\ref{sec:signal_region_definition} and the result of the reweighting is included in Sec.~\ref{sec:PCA_systematics}.
+Finally, the conclusions are presented in Sec.~\ref{sec:conclusion}.

-\subsection{Consequences of Negative Weights}
+\subsection{Consequences of negative weights}

 The largest issue with samples containing negative weights is that they require substantially more generated events to obtain the same precision compared to samples with purely positively weighted events.
 Specifically, with a fraction of positive events $P_{+}$, the number of generated events must be scaled by